tslim/concepts/concepts/software-architecture.md

 # Software Architecture

-All the different ways and patterns to build software systems.
+The different ways and patterns to build software systems.

 - [[c4-model]]
 - [[graphql]]